-Announcements for school closings due to inclement weather will be communicated to local radio and television stations not later than 7 am for day classes and 4 PM for evening classes.
-An announcement will also be posted at cms.southeasttech.edu.
+Announcements for school closings due to inclement weather will be communicated to local radio and television stations not later than 7:00 am for day classes and 4:00 PM for evening classes.
+An announcement will also be posted on STInet.southeasttech.edu.
 Students commuting from outlying areas should use discretion and good judgment in attempting to attend school during inclement weather.
 Students taking weekend classes should consult their instructor for inclement weather class cancellation procedures.